codefrau/jasmine/README.md

 Close that morph: You are in Squeak Smalltalk, everything onscreen is a Morph, and every morph has a "halo" you can bring up using the middle mouse button on a three-button mouse, or cmd-click (Mac) / alt-click (PCs).
 The top-left pink halo handle with an X will close.
 The other handles have mouse-over balloon help.

 Drag out the full "Teapot" from the green objects tool.
 It will start downloading a lot of content.
 Please wait patiently until everything is loaded (the reading glasses cursor will disappear).
-At some point there will be a sound, when a blue status line will appear at the bottom of the 3D teapot morph.
+At some point there will be a sound, then a blue status line will appear at the bottom of the 3D teapot morph.
 It's only truly finished when that statusline disappears again.

 Save the image – that is a Smalltalk term for storing a snapshot of your whole current environment.
 By doing this, we won't have to wait as long the next time.
 Click on the gray background, which will pop up a "World" menu.
 I'd suggest using "Save as..." and give it a name different than "BridgeDemo.image" so you can easily go back to that one.
 When you reload your browser page, it will by default load the BridgeDeo image again.
 But you can load the image you saved by appending `?image=myimage.image` to the URL (assuming you named your image `myimage`).